NataliaVelasquez18/NataliaVelasquez18/README.md

 Tech Stack: R, RStudio

-* [CitiBike: Descriptive Analytics with Tableau](https://github.com/NataliaVelasquez18/Citi_Bike_Data_Analysis_with_Tableau) - The purpose of this analysis is to help potential investors to gain some insights and learn from the CitiBike business in New York city.
+* [CitiBike: Descriptive Analytics with Tableau](https://github.com/NataliaVelasquez18/Citi_Bike_Data_Analysis_with_Tableau) - The purpose of this analysis is to help potential investors to gain insights from the CitiBike business in New York city to build customer profiles.

 Tech Stack: Tableau